liquity/dev/README.md

 ## Recovery Mode

-Recovery mode kicks in when the total collateral ratio (TCR) of the system falls below 150%.
+Recovery Mode kicks in when the total collateral ratio (TCR) of the system falls below 150%.

-During recovery mode, liquidation conditions are relaxed, and the system blocks issuance of new CLV.
+During Recovery Mode, liquidation conditions are relaxed, and the system blocks issuance of new CLV.
 Recovery Mode is structured to incentive borrowers to behave in ways that promptly raise the TCR back above 150%.

 Recovery Mode is designed to incentivise collateral top-ups, and also itself acts as a self-negating deterrent: the possibility of it actually guides the system away from ever reaching it.